AmalAlqadhibi/MySubscriptions/README.md

 - show a countdown to next payment day.
 - allow user to add a subscriptions bill and set its attribute.
 - allow user to delete any subscriptions bill.
+- allow user to update subscriptions bill.
+- allow user to logout.

 # Requirements
 - Xcode 10.2